Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-Whiskey Blues Cocktail Tips and Tricks
+Whiskey Blues Cocktail Ingredients

 The “blues” in this Whiskey Blues cocktail comes from an easy, homemade Blueberry Simple Syrup that you’ll whip up first.

-Simple syrup is used in cocktails so that your sugar can distribute easily and evenly into your drink.
+Pro tip: Simple syrup is used in cocktails so that your sugar can distribute easily and evenly into your drink.
 Heating the sugar with water dissolves it, essentially transforming it into liquid.

 To get a perfect Blueberry Simple Syrup, bring the ingredients to a rolling boil, stir it a couple of times, and then bring it back down to a simmer.